 Here are a few other lessons from Lieber’s book:

-- Ask them questions instead of ignoring their inquires about money.
+- Ask them questions instead of ignoring their inquiries about money.
 Figure out why they’re asking you a specific question about money before clamming up and brushing them off.

 - Try to involve them in some of the more mundane financial tasks we’re forced to deal with on a regular basis to show them how important personal finances can be people’s lives.

 - Money can also be a great tool to teach children how to give to others.
 Lieber’s four biggest topics are earning, saving, buying and giving.
 Generosity is the one with the biggest crossover potential for teaching them how to be a good person.